letsbegincode/Banking-System/README.md

 ## Operations Runbooks
 ### Provision & Boot
-1. Install JDK 8+ and clone the repository.
+1. Install JDK 11+ and clone the repository.
-2. Compile from the project root: `javac src/BankingApplication.java`.
+2. Compile from the project root: `javac $(find src/main/java -name "*.java")`.
-3. Start the console application: `java -cp src BankingApplication`.
+3. Start the console application: `java -cp src/main/java banking.BankingApplication`.
-4. Confirm the startup banner and ensure `banking_system.ser` loads existing state.
+4. By default the in-memory repository is used.
+To exercise the JDBC path, set environment variables such as `BANKING_PERSISTENCE=jdbc` and `BANKING_JDBC_URL=jdbc:h2:mem:bank;DB_CLOSE_DELAY=-1` before launching.
-5. When you are done for the day, exit through menu option **7** so `BankDAO.saveBank` writes the latest snapshot.
+5. When you are done for the day, exit through menu option **7** so outstanding asynchronous operations flush and the repository closes cleanly.

 ### Data Backup & Restore
-- **Backup:** Copy the `banking_system.ser` artifact to secure storage after closing the app.
+- **Backup:** For JDBC deployments, follow your database's backup tooling (e.g., `pg_dump`, `mysqldump`, H2 file copy).
+For in-memory demos, no backup is required.
-- **Restore:** Place the backup in the project root before launching.
-The `BankDAO` loader hydrates the bank state automatically on boot.
+- **Restore:** Restore the relational database snapshot before launching.
+The migration runner will detect existing schema versions and skip reapplied scripts.
-- **Reset:** Delete `banking_system.ser` for a clean slate; the application recreates it on exit.
+- **Reset:** Drop the `accounts` table (or use a new JDBC URL) to clear persisted data.
+The in-memory repository always starts empty.

 ### Troubleshooting
-- **Serialization Errors:** Remove corrupted `banking_system.ser` and restart to rebuild from scratch.
+- **Database Connectivity:** Verify JDBC URLs, credentials, and drivers (`BANKING_JDBC_DRIVER`) when the application cannot connect during startup.
 - **Stalled Operations:** Ensure the executor thread pool is not exhausted; restart the app to reinitialize the queue.
 - **Invalid Inputs:** Watch console prompts—validation errors indicate the value that needs correction.

 ## Roadmap
 1. **API Gateway:** Expose REST endpoints with Spring Boot for web/mobile clients.
-2. **Database Layer:** Replace flat-file serialization with a relational persistence layer and migration tooling.
+2. **Observability Enhancements:** Wire the repository to metrics/logging to monitor query latency and failure rates.
 3. **Authentication:** Add role-based access control with audit logging.
 4. **Reporting Suite:** Generate configurable statements and regulatory reports.
 5. **CI/CD Automation:** Introduce automated builds, tests, and packaging pipelines.